DCP Midstream (DCP) and Kinder Morgan (KMI) have decided to come together for a natural gas pipeline project, the Gulf Coast Express Pipeline.

 Williams Companies’ EV-to-adjusted EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) ratio using a trailing-12-month adjusted EBITDA is 12.7x.

-Short interest in Energy Transfer Equity (ETE) as percentage of its float ratio has risen to 7.4%.
+Short interest in Williams Companies (WMB) as a percentage of float has come down to 1.4%.

 Williams Companies’ (WMB) ten-day and 30-day volatilities of 19.2% and 21.2% are higher than the sector average of 17.9% and 18.7%, respectively.

 Williams Companies (WMB) continued its winning streak last week with a rise of 2.6%.